Ignoring WHO call, major nations stick to vaccine booster plans

 Following Tedros' comments, the White House said on Wednesday it was prepared to provide booster shots if needed, suggesting it would not heed the WHO's call either.

-Pfizer has said boosters are most likely needed because of waning antibody responses, particularly after six months.
+Pfizer has said boosters are most likely needed due to waning antibody responses, particularly after six months.

 Macron's government is trying to step up France's vaccination programme as the country faces a fourth wave of the virus and street demonstrations in protest against the government's COVID policies.